redoio/.github/profile/README.md

 ## Goal

-Our objective, in partnership with the Three Strikes Project at the Stanford University School of Law, is to identify nonviolent offenders serving life sentences in California's prison system who are eligible for resentencing.
+Our objective, in partnership with the Three Strikes Project at the Stanford University School of Law, is to identify nonviolent offenders serving life sentences in California's prison system who may be eligible for resentencing under criminal justice reform laws.

 ## Background